centreon/centreon-documentation/versioned_docs/version-22.04/developer/developer-gorgone-client-server-communication.md

 Follow this procedure to set the communication between client and server.

 ## Generate private and public keys
-On both client and server, generate RSA (format for key encryption) private and public keys using centreon user.
+On both client and server, generate RSA (format for key encryption) private and public keys using the **centreon** user.

 ```shell
 $ mkdir -p /var/spool/centreon/.gorgone/